OC preservation in marginal marine sediments

 Content and goal

 This project utilizes a suite of samples from the marine, margin-proximal Miocene Monterey Formation of central California, which serves as an ideal natural laboratory for addressing outstanding questions about organic carbon burial and preservation in the stratigraphic record: organic carbon-rich shales of the Monterey Formation are intercalated with volcanic ashes that can be precisely dated with uranium-lead geochronology, allowing shale geochemical measurements to be contextualized within a high-resolution chronostratigraphic framework.
 Geochemical and geochronological data developed from these samples will be incorporated into a suite of empirical models relating organic carbon preservation mechanism to a number of depositional variables, including the distribution of time in sedimentary strata.
-Similar analytical strategies are also being applied to margin-proximal basinal strata from New Zealand, Papua New Guinea, and Peru.

 Scientific and societal context